abhiTronix/deffcode/docs/recipes/advanced/transcode-live-frames-complexgraphs.md

 !!! tip "To learn about exclusive `-ffprefixes` & `-clones` parameter.
 See [Exclusive Parameters ➶](../../reference/ffdecoder/params/#b-exclusive-parameters)"

+!!! alert "Remember to replace `watermark.png` watermark image file-path with yours before using this recipe."

 ```python
 # import the necessary packages
 from deffcode import FFdecoder